buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 project foo/env/var2
 etc

-### Policies
+### Vault Policies

-- Create policies to manage who can read and update pipeline secrets
+Create policies to manage who can read and update pipeline secrets

 The plugin needs at least *read* and *list* capabilities for the data.
 A sample read policy, this could be used by agents.